Why is the paint sold concentrated?

 Romabio Masonry Paints are Mineral Paints made with Potassium Silicate.
 Mineral Paints are different as they have superior durability due to the mineral paint attributes and are toxin-free, naturally mold-resistant and easy to use.

 Which surfaces and how many coats do I use for the Masonry Paints?

 For BioDomus I and BioDomus II, it is a 2-coat system with no additional primer for unpainted, absorbent brick or stone.
 For all other surfaces, including (but not limited to) Prepainted Brick, Prepainted Stone, Poured Concrete, Portland or Gypsum Stucco, CMU Block, Cementitious Board, and Wood, you must use BioGrip Micro Primer as a first coat, then apply 1-2 finish coats of BioDomus I or BioDomus II.

 What colors are available for the Masonry Paints?

 BioDomus I & BioDomus II color palettes are vibrant providing depth and light, and they look more natural when painted on masonry surfaces.
-Color possibilities are practically unlimited as we or a local Benjamin Moore can match other color palettes, or you can choose from over 200 colors in the Romabio color deck.
-Call us at 678.905.3700 to order a color deck.
+Color possibilities are practically unlimited as our local independent retailers can match other color palettes, or you can choose from over 200 colors in the Romabio color deck.
+Check out Where to Buy to find a store near you or if there isn’t one, call us at 678.905.3700 to order a color deck.

 What is the difference in applying Romabio Mineral Masonry Paints and traditional acrylics?